sl/phrase-classifier/README.md

 # phrase-classifier
-An r-cnn like system for segmenting sentences by sentiment.
+An R-CNN like system for segmenting sentences by sentiment.

 ## Specification